 And geographical influences?
 Being associated with a fairly diverse collection of countries (Germany, Chile, England…), do you carry any aspects of them with you in your music?

 I guess everything has some kind of influence on what I do.
 Not sure what these places contribute though.
-I think my family and friends are more important and have a stronger influence on me personally, which then maybe reflects in my music.
+I think my family and friends are more important and have a emer influence on me personally, which then maybe reflects in my music.

 Your music is, for want of a better word, very visual… Do you associate images with your productions?
 What’s in your head when you’re working?